Running a successful blog takes a lot more than just writing, and that’s why at some point you’ll need to hire a virtual assistant.

 - Link building and SEO

-But finding the right person is hard, so here’s what you need to consider when hiring someone to help running your blog:
+But finding the right person is hard, so here’s what you need to consider when hiring someone to help run your blog:

 1. Carefully assess your needs and budget